-Combined with our drive to get Dads to start to open up, talk about their problems, deal with their Mental Health issues, combat their loneliness; at Dads Unlimited we want to build a community of Dads who can be there for each other.
+Combined with our drive to get Dads to start to open up, talk about their problems, deal with their Mental Health issues, and combat their loneliness; at Dads Unlimited, we want to build a community of Dads who can be there for each other.

 We currently hold Monthly Support Group Meetings, where we also have our own dedicated Counsellor to encourage positive peer support from within our group of Dads.
 Find out more.